Miami-Dade authorities revoke licenses from businesses for operating illegally with Cuba

 The companies that did not respond received a second warning on November 25, 2025, informing them that a lack of response would be considered a presumption of legal non-compliance.
 After the deadline passed, the authorities proceeded to revoke the Local Business Tax, leaving those entities unable to operate legally in Miami-Dade.

-Among the affected companies are travel agencies, shipping services, logistics, and multi-service providers, several of which have more than one location in the county.
+Among the affected companies are travel agencies, shipping services, logistics, and multi-service companies, several of which have more than one location in the county.
 The revocation takes effect immediately and includes additional penalties for those who continue to operate without a valid license.

 Havana Sky Travel Inc. (2 locations)